zhao-shihan/Mustard/README.md

 # Mustard

 Mustard is a generic offline software framework for particle physics experiments, aimed at providing a modern, high-performace architecture for distributed computing capabilities, unified geometric interfaces, and high-level abstraction of data models out of the box.
-This framework was formerly part of the MACE offline software.
+This framework is a core component of the MACE offline software, and was formerly developed within the MACE offline software.

 - [Mustard](#mustard)
   - [Pre-built binaries](#pre-built-binaries)